1901 United Kingdom census: Information included

 The term "idiot" on the 1891 census was replaced by the term "feeble-minded".

 Online access

-The census data was published online in 2003 on a site run by The National Archive.
+The census data for England and Wales was first published online on 2 January 2002 on a site run by The National Archive.
+However, by early afternoon that first day, the site had crashed due to huge demand and remained offline for 11 months "Prisoners nailed for loose screws in online census".
+This went on to spark huge interest in family history and many television series were made based on this and related information.
 Since then the data has also been available on other sites on a subscription basis.
 The data is mainly used by genealogists, family historians, name researchers and anyone wanting to know more about their Welsh and English ancestors in 1901.
 It can also be used to research hamlets, villages and parishes to build a historical perspective.